nizar139/support-chatbot/README.md

 ### The vector store :

-We use a static vector store, created using the script create_vector_store, where chunks are stored as Embeddings (vectors), for that purpose we use HuggingFace embeddings, which are easy to access and use.
+We use a static Chroma vector store (stored in `vector_db` directory), created using the script `create_vector_store.py`, where chunks are stored as Embeddings (vectors).
+For that purpose we use HuggingFace embeddings, which are easy to access and use. vector stores enable us to use similarity search to find relevant knowledge to our prompts.

+We indexed several pdf files in the `documents` directory using a langchain integration of BeautifulSoup and Unstructured libraries.

+### The prompting :

+We use a system prompt that contains instructions for the model and

 ## How to run the files